michelruizfuentes/michelruizfuentes/README.md

 ### Welcome to my GitHub 👋

-My name is Michel, and I am studying Statistical and Data Science at Smith College.
-Below I have attached independent and group projects~

 ### 📗 2021/22 AY

     - Quantifying the Relationship Between Elements of Market Structure & Profit Rates of Advertising Intensive Firms